jrhalket/WebsiteCode/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Jonathan Halket is an Assistant Professor of Finance and the Helen and O.N.
-Mitchell, Jr Faculty Fellow in Real Estate at the Mays Business School, Texas A&M University and a Research Fellow at the Institute for Fiscal Studies and the Centre for Microdata Methods and Practice in London, UK.
+Mitchell, Jr. Faculty Fellow in Real Estate in the <a href="https://mays.tamu.edu/department-of-finance/">Adam C. Sinn '00 Department of Finance</a> at the Mays Business School, Texas A&M University and an International Research Fellow at the <a href="https://www.ifs.org.uk">Institute for Fiscal Studies</a> in London, UK.
 He researches the intersection of finance, the built environment, economic inequality, urban spaces and macroeconomics.